selenp/EShop/README.md

-# Dynamic Web Application
+# Dynamic Web Application with SpringMVC&Hibernate
-based on SpringMVC & Hibernate

 You can find the video tutorial at https://www.youtube.com/watch?v=rgiO_nwGDlo&t=0s.